asce1001/mywebclass-agile-docs/documentation/templates/theme/initiatives/epics/stories/story_template.md

 Acceptance Criteria:

-1. Draft a privacy policies with all the information.
+1. Draft a privacy policies with all the relevant information.
 2. Create a tab of privacy policy where in a user can read it